志萍的三分田

 anecdote ['ænikdəut]: a short, interesting, or amusing story about a real person or event 轶事,趣闻

-wondering what exactly happened between Carol and me, and, so, well, here's the deal.
-Carol's a
+what exactly happened between Carol and me.
+And so, well, here's the deal.
+Carol's a lesbian.
+She's living

 ensue [in'su:]: to happen after or as a result of another event 随后而来,接踵而来;接着发生,因而产生

-Mrs. Geller: [to MonicaAnd you knew about this?!
+Judy Geller: [to MonicaAnd you knew about this?

 Commercial Break